 Packed with all-new material, this is an absolutely essential workshop for anyone designing digital experiences in today’s rapidly changing multi-device environment.

-This full-day workshop follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 28.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 28.
+You can register online and save over $100 when you sign up for all three days.

-The VenueWestin Chicago River North 320 N. Dearborn Avenue Chicago, IL 60610
+The VenueWestin Chicago River North 320 N. Dearborn Street Chicago, IL 60654